big-data-lab-team/OrpailleCC/README.md

 //This structure contains functions for the cuckoo filter. struct funct_cuckoo{
-	//The finger print function should return
-	static unsigned char fingerprint(int const* e){
+	//The fingerprint function should return value within the size of an entry size. static unsigned char fingerprint(int const* e){
 		//mod 7 == value between 0 and 6, +1 == value between 1 and 7, so the empty value (0x0) is avoided
 		return ((*e)%7)+1;
 	}
-	static unsigned int hash(int const* e){
+	//The hash function that takes an element as input and return an index. static unsigned int hash(int const* e){
 		return (*e)%CUCKOO_BUCKET_COUNT;
 	}
-	/*
-	 * Make the combination of hash element and hash fingerprint does not lead to the same value
-	 * Hash of fingerprint should probably not return a 0 or a 2^CUCKOO_ENTRY_SIZE-1 because it create same h1 and h2 */ static unsigned int hash(unsigned char fingerprint){
+	//This hash function take a fingerprint as input and return an index. static unsigned int hash(unsigned char fingerprint){
-		return (fingerprint * 7)%CUCKOO_BUCKET_COUNT;
+		//Here, we make sure that the two hashfunctions does not return the same value return (fingerprint * 7)%CUCKOO_BUCKET_COUNT;
 	}
 };
 double randy(void){ //We need this function to provide a random number to CuckooFilter.
-	return (double)rand() / (double)RAND_MAX; //On systems without rand, the programmer will have to define a pseudo-random function.
+	return (double)rand() / (double)RAND_MAX; //On systems without rand, the programmer will have to define his own function.
 }
 int main() {
 	CuckooFilter<int, CUCKOO_BUCKET_COUNT, CUCKOO_ENTRY_BY_BUCKET, CUCKOO_ENTRY_SIZE, funct_cuckoo, randy> cf;